Here is what I learned about setting up and sharpening bench planes.

 As I mentioned in an earlier post the sheer amount of information on this topic – some of it contradictory – and the vociferous way it is often presented can be intimidating, particularly when you approach the subject from a perspective of complete inexperience, as I did.

-To give you an idea of the depth of my ignorance you should know that, although I understood that so-called edge tools (knives, saws, chisels, axes, planes etc) needed to be sharp to work efficiently, I naively assumed that new tools would arrive sharp from the manufacturer and had a vague idea they would stay sharp for a long time, quite possibly longer than the natural life of the tool itself.
+To give you an idea of the depth of my ignorance when starting out you should know that, although I understood that so-called edge tools (knives, saws, chisels, axes, planes etc) needed to be sharp to work efficiently, I naively assumed that new tools would arrive sharp from the manufacturer.
+I also had a vague idea they would stay sharp for a long time, quite possibly longer than the natural life of the tool itself.

 So there is no escaping it, you’ll have to learn how to sharpen, and may have to do a bit of fiddling to get things working optimally.
 Just as precision power tools can’t be guaranteed to arrive 100% accurately set up and will require some “fettling” to work optimality, even comparatively simple hand tools may need some set-up work too, in particular surfaces that are machined to fit together may not do so 100% accurately and the plane sole may not be adequately flat.

 There are a number of reasons this might be so: the manufacturing techniques and materials in use 60 or 70 years ago did not allow the same kind of cost-effective accurate machining as is possible today, so some variation in production was unavoidable.
 Also today’s modern manufactures may forgo some of the production process that result in a more refined product so they can compete better on price.
 And finally, tools wear with use and surfaces that were flat originally may change shape over time.